dcastro/haskell-flatbuffers/README.md

     $(mkFlatBuffers "schemas/game.fbs" defaultOptions)
     ```
-4. In this simple example, the following declarations will be generated for you.
+4. The following declarations will be generated for you.
     ```haskell
     data Monster